Matt-Nickerson/GateCloser/README.md

 Everything above is handled by `ScoreSystem` and integrated via `Visitor::correct()` / `Visitor::wrong()`.

+## Wave Spawning

+Waves are spawned in intervals with ONLY Valid Combinations for the Gate to Interact with!

+Waves are encouraged to spawn smaller visitor waves over ones of bigger sizes.

+Wizard waves are all spawned in this combination to mix up gameplay.

+Every run of GateCrusher is different from the last!

 ## Gate Logic (4-sprite animation)

 Each gate uses four sprites and lets the engine advance frames smoothly: